redhat-developer/devfile/docs/index.md

 ```
 ```

-This schema describes the structure of the devfile object
+This schema described the structure of the devfile object

 | Abstract | Extensible | Status | Identifiable | Custom Properties | Additional Properties | Defined In |
 |----------|------------|--------|--------------|-------------------|-----------------------|------------|